melichron/ipmi-to-zabbix/README.md

 # IPMI to Zabbix Template
 This tool is designed to query a device IPMI interface and look for available items to monitor.
 Then using this information it creates an XML template for Zabbix to monitor these items.

+# Issues
+Only supports IPMI 1.5 right now.
+We are working on using a different IPMI module to handle IPMI 2.0.

 ## Initial Setup
 This Python script requires Python 2.6 or higher.